- Kitchen / Bathrooms — 208

 Appliances are big investments, of course.
 Dishwashers, refrigerators, washing machines, and other essential appliances can cost thousands.
 Spending more than the minimum can be painful, but look out: your costs could be higher in the long run if you cheap out.
 Consider the cost of running the appliance, for instance.
 If you pay more per year in energy bills, that could erode your savings over time.

 Energy efficiency is a good reason to invest in a nice new appliance, but don’t be too quick to get rid of your old one.
-Repairs and maintenance are key to efficiency with appliances, explains a Honolulu appliance repair pro.
+Repairs and maintenance are key to efficiency with appliances, explains an appliance repair pro.
 A new part or a quick tune-up could make it much more viable for you to hold onto your old appliance.

 How can you decide what to do in your case?
 That’s easy — just ask an appliance repair expert.
 They’ll give you advice on whether or not to fix your current appliance.